-It’s only a matter of time before this theory is widely accepted as the research is slowly emerging to support it.
+It’s only a matter of time before this theory is widely accepted, as research is slowly emerging to support it.

 M¿lgaard, C, Rathleff, MS, & Simonsen, O. (2011).
-Patellofemoral pain syndrome and its association with hip, ankle, and foot function in 16- to 18-year-old high school students: a single-blind case-control study.
+A single-blind case-control study, patellofemoral pain syndrome and its association with hip, ankle, and foot function in 16- to 18-year-old high school students.
 J Am Podiatr Med Assoc, 101(3), 215-22.

-Smith, TO, Bowyer, D, Dixon, J, Stephenson, R, Chester, R, & Donell, ST. (2009).
-Can vastus medialis oblique be preferentially activated? a systematic review of electromyographic studies.
+Smith, too, Bowyer, D, Dixon, J, Stephenson, R, Chester, R, & Donell, ST. (2009).
+Can vastus medialis oblique be preferentially activated?
+A systematic review of electromyographic studies.
 Physiother Theory Pract, 25(2), 69-98.

 Willson, JD, Kernozek, TW, Arndt, RL, Reznichek, DA, & Straker, J. (2011).
 Gluteal muscle activation during running in females with and without patellofemoral pain syndrome.Clin Biomech (Bristol, Avon), 26(7), 735-40.